RP

 Check egg yolk quality

-Egg yolk, heads romaine lettuce, and Parmesan cheese shavings for topping are the ingredients most likely to affect freshness, texture, and timing for Classic Caesar Salad.
+Egg yolk, heads romaine lettuce, and Parmesan cheese shavings for topping are the ingredients most likely to affect freshness and texture.

 Package check